RSDKModding/RSDKv5-Decompilation/README.md

 - `RETRO_DISABLE_PLUS`: Whether or not to disable the Plus DLC.
 Takes a boolean (on/off): build with `on` when compiling for distribution.
 Defaults to `off`.
 - `RETRO_MOD_LOADER`: Enables or disables the mod loader.
 Takes a boolean, defaults to `on`.
 - `RETRO_MOD_LOADER_VER`: Manually sets the mod loader version.
 Takes an integer, defaults to the current latest version.
+- `RETRO_DISABLE_LOG`: Disables the log.
+Not recommended unless it impacts performance.
+Takes a boolean, defaults to `off`.
 - `RETRO_SUBSYSTEM`: *Only change this if you know what you're doing.* Changes the subsystem that RSDKv5 will be built for.
 Defaults to the most standard subsystem for the platform.

 ## Other Platforms